Overseas credit reports: Are credit scores international?

 1. Set up Direct Debits to pay your utility bills

-If you’re new to the country, paying bills in your name via Direct Debit is one of the simplest ways to build your credit history.
+If you’re new to the country, paying bills in your name via Direct Debit is one of the simplest ways to grow your history.
 This helps to prove your address and shows that you’re able to make regular payments.

 2. Register to vote or, if you can’t, submit a notice of correction

-When lenders run credit checks, they review your credit report for proof of your identity and your address.
-Registering to vote is a great way to prove that you’re a resident in the UK, and can help to build your credit score.
+When lenders run credit checks, they review your report for proof of your identity and your address.
+Registering to vote can be great for proving that you’re a resident in the UK which can help you strengthen your report.

-If you can’t register to vote in the UK, you might find it helpful to submit a “notice of correction” to the Credit Reference Agencies.
-These short, written statements can be added to your credit report to explain any personal situation that could affect your credit report.
-Lenders might sometimes consider these — alongside the rest of your credit file — when they run a credit check, but it’s not guaranteed.
+If you can’t register to vote in the UK, you might find it helpful to submit a “notice of correction” to the CRAs.
+These short, written statements can be added to your report to explain any personal situation that could affect how you look to lenders.
+Creditors might sometimes consider these — alongside the rest of your file — when they run a credit check but it’s not guaranteed.

 You could submit a notice of correction to explain why you’re unable to register to vote, and to reassure lenders that you have leave to remain, settled status or an ongoing citizenship application.
-If you do, it’s worth sharing the notice with each of the main Credit Reference Agencies: Equifax, Experian and TransUnion.
+If you do, it’s worth sharing the notice with each of the main CRAs as lenders don’t always check with every agency.

 3. Discover simple, proven ways to build your credit score with Loqbox